 This funding is designed to offer progressive religious professionals, during a sabbatical period or other significant learning time, the opportunity to deepen their connection to justice work within one (or more) of UUSC’s three-justice priority areas: migration justice, climate/disaster justice, and international justice and accountability.
 Candidates can commit to new work, return to projects they’ve put on hold, or take a rest from existing justice work.
 This Fund offers spaciousness to deepen understanding and practice of equity, justice, and human rights on their justice ministry.
 Funding awards are $5,000–$10,000 grants to support your human dignity and well-being in these efforts.

 UUSC’s mission is to advance human rights and social justice around the world, partnering with those who confront unjust power structures and mobilizing to challenge oppressive policies.
 Our work is grounded in the belief that all people have inherent power and dignity.

 We focus our work on intersecting roots of injustice to defend rights at risk due to criminalization and systemic oppression of people based on their identity.
 We support self-determination and defend the rights of people displaced due to climate, conflict, or economic hardships; and we respond to humanitarian crises as partners with people whose access to aid is most limited.
-UUSC strives to center the voices of people most affected by injustice, creating eye-to-eye relationships with frontline grassroots organizations and movements across the world that support communities as they determine the pathways to their future.
+UUSC strives to center the voices of people most affected by injustice, creating relationships of accompaniment with frontline grassroots organizations and movements across the world who support communities as they determine the pathways to their future.

 About the Program